Frequently Asked Questions

 Young, Simon N. “How to increase serotonin in the human brain without drugs.”
 Journal of psychiatry & neuroscience : JPN vol. 32,6 (2007): 394-9.

 Firth, Joseph et al. “The Effects of Dietary Improvement on Symptoms of Depression and Anxiety: A Meta-Analysis of Randomized Controlled Trials.”
 Psychosomatic medicine vol. 81,3 (2019): 265-280. doi:10.1097/PSY.0000000000000673

 Felger, Jennifer C. “Imaging the Role of Inflammation in Mood and Anxiety-related Disorders.”
 Current neuropharmacology vol. 16,5 (2018): 533-558. doi:10.2174/1570159X15666171123201142

 Booij L, Merens W, Markus CR, et al. Diet rich in alpha-lactalbumin improves memory in unmedicated recovered depressed patients and matched controls.
 J Psychopharmacol 2006;20:526-35.

 Markus CR, Olivier B, de Haan EH.
 Whey protein rich in alpha-lactalbumin increases the ratio of plasma tryptophan to the sum of the other large neutral amino acids and improves cognitive performance in stress-vulnerable subjects.
 Am J Clin Nutr 2002;75:1051-6.

 Does your system have side effects?

 Everything has side effects.
 Ours tend to be more energy, healthy weight loss, and better family relationships.
-As your body gets healthier, it could change your medication effectiveness and make it stronger than needed.
-Some of our patients experience a detox episode in the first week which can include headaches and moodiness as your body removes toxins from your body.
+As your body gets healthier and improves it's genetic expression, it could change your medication effectiveness and make it stronger than needed.
 Work with you Blues Butler clinician and your physician as your body makes healthy changes.